aws/amazon-ssm-agent/README.md

 * rpm and dpkg artifacts are under packaging
 * build scripts are under Tools/src

+### Linting

+To lint the entire module call the `lint-all` target.
+This executes golangci-lint on all packages in the module.
+You can configure golangci-lint with different linters using the `.golangci.yml` file.

+For golangci-lint installation instructions see https://golangci-lint.run/usage/install/ For more information on the golangci-lint configuration file see https://golangci-lint.run/usage/configuration/ For more information on the linters used see https://golangci-lint.run/usage/linters/

 ### GOPATH

 To use vendor dependencies, the suggested GOPATH format is `:<packagesource>/vendor:<packagesource>`